Information on potential long term side effects of the medication isoniazid, often prescribed when a child has a positive tuberculin skin test.

 TB testing unreliable I've read a lot of info on the internet about how unreliable a tuberculin skin test actually is and how it's often a matter of "err on the side of caution" that isoniazid is prescribed because there "might" be latent TB.
 It's worth getting a second test, at a different facility, before choosing to go on this medication.
 There is an approved test that is supposed to be more accurate, called the QuantiFERON�TB Gold In-Tube test (QFT-GIT).
 Learn more about TB skin tests and what it means if you tested positive for TB on the CDC website.

 Tuberculosis is a terrible health condition and should not be treated lightly.
 However, if your child has a positive tuberculin skin test and your doctor suggests isoniazid, please do have a strong conversation about long-term risks and try to get some statistical data out of your doctor.
 What is the percentage of those tested who actually develop tuberculosis if left untreated versus how many develop it if they take isoniazid.
-So far, I can't find the answer to that question.
+So far, I can't find the answer to that question but doctors should have access to statistics and you, as a parent, have a right to know.